confusedcatgirl/Battle-For-Atlas-Unpacked/README.md

 ## IMPORTANT!

 Sadly, I am very busy, so I cannot focus on the project.
-If you want to know how you can help out this project, look at SUPPORT.md
+If you want to know how you can help out this project, look at SUPPORT.md!

+Tools are located at: https://github.com/confusedcatgirl/Starlink-BfA-Tools

 ## General Info